damek/damek.github.io/index.md

         - In May, I started writing [notes](random) on what I've been thinking about.
         - In July, I began [learning LLMs from scratch](https://x.com/damekdavis/status/1937275870663598216) from an [engineering perspective](https://x.com/damekdavis/status/1949507725626347825).
 - [Minerva](https://arxiv.org/abs/2206.14858) convinced me LLMs could eventually accelerate mathematics research.
 Since then,
-    - I've spoken to LLMs more than anyone else I know, for math, coding, writing, and even negotiating medical bills.
+    - I've spoken to LLMs more than anyone else I know.
+        - I've use them for math, coding, writing, and even negotiating medical bills.
-    - I've used LLMs to help me [almost formalize](https://github.com/damek/gd-lean) convergence of gradient descent in [Lean](https://lean-lang.org/).
+    - LLMs sort of helped me [almost formalize](https://github.com/damek/gd-lean) convergence of gradient descent in [Lean](https://lean-lang.org/).
         - As of April 2025, no LLM could complete the proof.
     - I was [awarded a grant](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2523384&HistoricalAwards=false) on that aims to use AI techniques to solve the [Hadamard conjecture](https://en.wikipedia.org/wiki/Hadamard_matrix#Hadamard_conjecture).